 Psychometrics enable better selection decisions and help foster a culture of fairness and inclusion, where recruitment is transparent and based on merit.
 For large-scale recruitment, they can offer a cost-effective mechanism for fair and objective screening of many applicants, and/or to inform later stages of the recruitment process, such as psychometric reports to assist interview panels.

-• Motivation make-up and interpersonal style.
+• Motivation and interpersonal style.

 • Leadership style.

-• Strengths & potential derailers.
+• Strengths and potential derailers.

-• Interview questions and probes for the assessment process/ final panel.
+• Interview questions for the assessment process.

 Middle/ Senior Manager Profiling